Important Update: Due to increasing crowd sizes, BLM has mandated permit quotas for overnight camping. More info below.

 The northern section starts at Mattole Beach and is 24.6 miles on mostly level terrain, following the beach and meadows.
 It goes through the King Range National Conservation Area and ends at Black Sands Beach, Shelter Cove.
 It’s very sandy and makes hiking a little more difficult.

-The southern section starts at Hidden Valley (near Shelter Cove) and can be exited at either 9 miles at Needle Rock, or you can continue another 8 miles to Wheeler Camp and go back to Needle Rock, or continue 12 miles past Wheeler Camp to Usal Beach and shuttle back for a total of 29 miles.
+The southern section starts at Hidden Valley (near Shelter Cove).
+You can exit at either 9 miles at Needle Rock, or you can continue another 8 miles to Wheeler Camp and go back to Needle Rock.
+You can also continue 12 miles past Wheeler Camp to Usal Beach and shuttle back for a total of 29 miles.
 This section through the Sinkyone Wilderness is more strenuous with steeper terrain, going atop bluffs and through old-growth forests.

 You’ll need to leave cars at both ends of the trail if you don’t take the shuttle service.
 If you can afford the ~$100/person for a shuttle, I’d recommend it since it makes things that much more convenient – less driving for you.

 It takes about two hours to get from Black Sands Beach, Shelter Cove, to the Mattole Beach trailhead (start).
-The preferred way to do the trail is north to south, so that’s how the shuttle services are arranged.
+North to south is the preferred direction, so that’s how the shuttle services are arranged.
 Your vehicle will be waiting for you at the south end of the trail on your last day.

 The road is narrow and winding and it makes some people nauseous – our driver, Sherri, always carries ginger gum in the van for those people.